magpie-ea/magpie-site/experiments/09dynamics.markdown

 # {{ page.title }}

 For some experiments, it might helpful to fetch and use data collected from previous experiment submissions in order to dynamically generate future trials.
-The _babe backend now provides this functionality.
+The _magpie backend now provides this functionality.

 For each experiment, you can specify the keys that should be fetched in the "Edit Experiment" user interface on the server app.
 Then, with a HTTP GET call to the `retrieve_experiment` endpoint, specifying the experiment ID, you will be able to get a JSON object that contains the results of that experiment so far.